wp-plugins/fancy-latest-post-widget/readme.txt

 This plugin is highly open to customization, all the credit for the effects are going to Ian Lunn: http://ianlunn.github.io/Hover/

-A demo of the plugin working in the sidebar here: http://juanmojicademosite.zz.mu/
+Please find a demo of the plugin <a href="http://juanmojicademosite.zz.mu/">Here</a>